 Reports Help

-Help Overview | Map Help | Reports Help | MyTravel Help
+Help Overview | Map Help | Chart Help | MyTravel Help | Trips and Alerts Help

 Overview

-When you navigate to a report page from a menu item on the "reports" menu, the tables for the locations that you have selected on the MyTravel page are displayed.
+When you navigate to a report page from a menu item on the "reports" menu, the tables for the locations that you have selected on the MyTravel page are displayed and the "My Travel Preferences" checkbox is checked to remind you that you are viewing your My Travel preferences.
 The My Travel Help page describes how to use the My Travel page.
-If you have not selected any preferences, then no tables are displayed initially.
-To display a different set of tables, select from the location links on the left side of the page.
-For example, if you select "I-90" under "Illinois", the tables for eastbound and westbound I-90 in Illinois are displayed.
+If you have not selected any preferences, then no tables are displayed initially and the checkbox is not checked.

 Each of the report pages has a group of links at the top of the page that provide direct access to the other reports for the report location being displayed.
 These links allow you to view all the traffic conditions, events, and devices for a given report location without having to select that location again on the next report, as you would if you used the "reports" menu items.